Foskiitus/tempoApp/README.md

 ## Permissions

-The apps use several permissions which are required for Weather to work correctly - this includes GPS data, WiFi access (for connecting to WiFi adapters).
+The apps use several permissions which are required for Weather to work correctly - this includes WiFi access (for connecting to WiFi adapters).